Tornadoes of 1954: March 24–25

 An outbreak of 28 tornadoes struck the Great Plains and Arkansas.
 On March 24, an F1 tornado struck Frisco, Texas, destroying a grain elevator, blowing out windows, unroofing houses, and damaging barns, TV antennas, and sheds.
 Four injuries were officially counted, although the CDNS report does not list any injuries.
-Later, an F3 tornado moved through Centerton, Bentonville, and Twelve Corners, Arkansas, damaging or destroying several small homes, barns, and outbuildings, and killing a considerable amount of chickens.
+Later, an F3 tornado moved through Centerton, Bentonville, and Twelve Corners, Arkansas, damaging or destroying several small homes, barns, and outbuildings, and killing a considerable number of chickens.
 Four people were injured.
 (Grazulis rated the tornado F2) An F2 tornado struck Lanagan and Longview, Missouri, damaging or destroying several small frame farmhouses, leveling small barns and outbuildings, and injuring or killing livestock.
 One person was injured.
 (Grazulis did not rate this as a significant (F2+) tornado) Another F3 tornado injured two near Cato, Missouri while destroying a two-story seven-room home and damaging trees, small frame homes, barns, and loose equipment.
-Overnight on March 25, a violent F4 tornado touched down near Bendavis in rural Texas County and moved northeastward to the northwest of Hoston.
+Overnight on March 25, a violent F4 tornado touched down near Bendavis in rural Texas County and moved northeastward to the northwest of Houston.
 It passed near Huggins, Upton, Bucyrus, and Success, damaging or destroying buildings on 20 farms.
 A frame house was obliterated with debris scattered up to 2 mi away.
 The two occupants, an elderly woman and her son, were thrown 150 yd and killed.
 Barns, outbuildings, and a truck were also destroyed and trees were downed as well.
 Overall, the outbreak killed two and injured 11.